Welsh Assembly begins life under new name

 The devolved parliament of Wales has officially changed its name to Senedd Cymru – the Welsh Parliament.

-The names in Welsh and English refer to the the legislative body formally known as the National Assembly of Wales, 21 years after devolution began to see law-making and taxation powers moved from London to Cardiff.
+The names in Welsh and English refer to the legislative body formerly known as the National Assembly of Wales, 21 years after devolution began to see law-making and taxation powers moved from London to Cardiff.

 First Minister Mark Drakeford said the new name – which is expected to be commonly shortened to “the Senedd” – would send out a message that it was a “full blown primary law-making institution”.